Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Schema coverage is 100% and the parameter 'name' has a description in the schema.
-The tool description adds no additional semantics beyond what the schema already provides, resulting in a baseline score.
+Schema coverage is 100% and the single parameter 'name' is described clearly in the schema as 'Template name to delete.'
+The tool description adds no additional meaning beyond the schema, meeting the baseline but not exceeding it.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.